jonathanyeong/personal-website-content/blog-redesign-v3.md

 ### Subscribing users to my newsletter

+Finally, I got to write some backend code 🤩.

 Beehiiv has an API you can use to subscribe emails to your newsletter.
-I could leverage Astro's server side rendering to call this API.
+I needed to create a server side endpoint in Astro to call this API.

-First I setup a new `pages/api/subscribe.ts` file that contained the backend code.
-Adding `export const prerender = false` tells Astro that this file should be server side rendered.
+First step is to create a `pages/api/subscribe.ts` file that calls the Beehiiv endpoint.

 *For brevity, I omitted validations and error checking in the following code blocks.*